 Go for a Walk

 Walking is surely the cheapest, easiest and simplest exercise you can do.
 While it’s not strictly ‘at home’ we recommend you start your walk at home and end there, so it sort of counts, right?
 You don’t need any special equipment, just put on a pair of shoes and you’re ready to go!
 It doesn’t matter if you’re walking round the block during your lunch break, or getting a longer walk in at the weekend, it all counts!
 The fresh air and change of scenery can do wonders for your sense of well-being and mental health.

 Most of us will have had bikes when we were kids and enjoyed riding round the park, or using it as our primary mode of transport to see our friends.
 Since we’ve grown up, however, many of us will have foregone two wheels and pedals for a car.
 But, instead of using the car for those short trips, why not use a bike instead?
 Once again, you get plenty of fresh air and cycling is really good exercise as well.
 It’s also low-impact, meaning you’re less likely to injure yourself.
 Regular trips out on the bike will give your mental health and well-being a fantastic boost.
 These don’t have to be long rides and you don’t have to try and beat your time on every ride, just getting active is its own reward.

 Clean the House

 We know this doesn’t sound like much fun, or like exercise, really.
 But, stop and think about it and you really get quite a good workout from doing the household chores.
 All that squatting down and standing up again, carting a vacuum around and shoving a mop around the floor.
 It covers just about all the muscle groups.
 We all dread doing it, but it needs to be done, so why not put a positive spin on it?
-Not only do you get a bit of a workout, but you also get the satisfaction of a job well done at the end of it, as well as a richly-deserved cuppa.
+Not only do you get a bit of a workout, but you also get the satisfaction of a job well done at the end of it, as well as a richly-deserved cuppa, or perhaps something stronger!

 Take up Gardening